 MagicJack is a brand synonymous with VoIP excellence.
 Within a relatively short span of seven years, it has established its credentials with high-quality software and electronic hardware required for flexible home telephone options over VoIP.

-Things only got better with a wildly successful upgrade in 2010-11 to the MagicJack Plus – with better uninstallation options, local number portability, improved adaptability to operating systems, and significantly better call quality.
-Expectations were naturally high when the news leaked through that the MagicJack Wi-Fi was around the corner – possibly the most advanced VoIP gadget yet.
+Things only got better with a wildly successful upgrade in 2010-11 to the magicJack Plus – with better uninstallation options, local number portability, improved adaptability to operating systems, and significantly better call quality.
+Expectations were naturally high when the news leaked through that a magicJack that works via wifi was around the corner – possibly the most advanced VoIP gadget yet.

 Shifting the release date from first quarter of 2013 to third quarter, wasn’t a dampener for most.
 Loyalists understood the complex technology involved and were ready to wait.
 There was also history of anticipated release date being much ahead of the actual one.
 However, when the product did finally hit stores, the MagicJack Plus 2014 as it was called, offered plenty of good features without exactly delivering on its promise.

-Expected Upgrades: Third generation MagicJack devices were expected to have TJ980 chip, which could have potentially added features like:
+Expected Upgrades: Third generation MJ devices were expected to have TJ980 chip, which could have potentially added features like:

 - Power-saving mode (hibernate) and wall plug-in.